 Kitchen cabinets can often gather a lot of dirt and stains over the years due to food grease and spills.
 You’ll want to properly clean up any stains, oils or heavy grime from the cabinet surfaces.

 Step 3: Rough up Cabinet Surfaces

-Step 4: How to Prime kitchen Cabinet before Painting
+Step 4: How to Prime Kitchen Cabinet Before Painting

 If the primer isn’t applied properly this will potentially ruin the finish of the kitchen cabinets.
 When applying the primer be careful not to put it on too thick as it will show lap marks and drip.
 At the same time, if it’s applied too thin then you will also get streaks which aren’t desirable either.
-Besides paint brushes, using sponge rollers are a good method when applying the primer.
-The proper application of the oil primer is essential in the minimizing of brush strokes and streakiness, for an ideal smooth finish.
+Besides paint brushes, using sponge rollers is a good method when applying the primer.
+The proper application of the oil primer is essential in minimizing brush strokes and streakiness, for an ideal smooth finish.

-Step 5: how to repaint Kitchen Cabinets
+Step 5: How to Repaint Kitchen Cabinets

 Step 6: Kitchen Cabinet Painting Finish